 During Year 10 and Year 11 students will be invited to attend a 1:1 impartial Careers interview with our Connexions Adviser, Anne Parkins.
 Connexions can help with post 16 and 18 options, volunteering and work experience.

 In July we invite volunteers into school to conduct practice interviews with our Year 10 students as part of their Careers Day.
 The day starts with an inspirational talk by an ex-student and is followed by a CV writing skills and employability rating skills session, a motivational team building session with the RAF/Army, and a workshop delivered by our Connexions Adviser on labour market information.
 Throughout the day, students have practice interviews with volunteers and parents from companies such as: AECOM, MMU, NHS, Astra Zeneca, L’Oreal and Unilever.
 The interviews are an introduction to ‘real life’ interviews and give an insight into the world of work.

 To assist with A Level choices, Year 11 are off timetable for a morning to hear from a range of speakers who explain about the differences between 6th forms and colleges, college life and choices, the benefits of higher education, higher/degree apprenticeships and A-Level choices.
 Year 12 and Year 13 students share their particular experiences of choosing A-Level options.
-Following this, Year 11 get the chance to look at the Higher Ideas software in Citizenship lessons.

 In the Autumn term, Year 11 take part in a Top Trader Day delivered by employees of the Bank of New York (BNY) Mellon showing students the concept of the stock exchange and buying and selling in stocks and shares.